hamzahchaudhry/runix.cloud/README.md

 - **Self-Hosting Services** - Running various self-hosted applications.

 ## Network & Accessibility
 The server is currently **not publicly accessible** for security reasons.
 Instead, I use **Tailscale VPN** to securely connect to it from anywhere.
-Friends and family can request access to specific services through Tailscale.
+Friends and family can request access to specific services by contacting me and will get certain access when publicly available.

 ### **Future Plans for Public Access**
 Eventually, the server will be accessible via **runix.cloud** or **matsya.runix.cloud**.
 For now, only one main server is accessible, but in the future, specific services will be reachable through subdomains.